davidmreed/nonskating.club/content/guides/penalty-box-manager.md

 Visual cues used to direct skaters are not standardized.
 Most Penalty Box Managers use one arm to signal each side of the box (i.e., the skaters from one team).
 The arm is raised to draw the skater's attention and then lowered to point to the desired seat, repeatedly.

-If the seated skater is a jammer, the Penalty Box Manager is responsible for timing their penalty.However, the Penalty Box Timer for the relevant team actually records the penalty on their paperwork.
+If the seated skater is a jammer, the Penalty Box Manager is responsible for timing their penalty.
+However, the Penalty Box Timer for the relevant team actually records the penalty on their paperwork.
 For instruction on how to perform penalty timing, reference WFTDA Online Learning's [Intro to Penalty Box Training for Officials](https://learning.wftda.org/courses/intro-to-penalty-box-training-for-officials).
 This guide does not cover these core procedures in deference to this resource.

 An example series of events in the penalty box might look like this: